The Idle Rocks

 Lunch or Afternoon Tea can be enjoyed on the south-facing terrace in the afternoon, and in the evening it’s all about sipping a glass of Champagne or trying one of a wide range of cocktails before dinner, often alfresco on summer nights.

-Head Chef, Guy Owen, keeps the food focus on local produce wherever possible – he knows the journey made by every ingredient, from plough, line or net to plate.
+Head Chef, Dorian Janmaat, keeps the food focus on local produce wherever possible – he knows the journey made by every ingredient, from plough, line or net to plate.
 His seasonally evolving menus often feature delicacies that he has foraged from the seashore or Roseland woodland.
 Sunday Lunches are particularly popular.

 - Summers Beach